AdobeDocs/experience-platform.en/help/destinations/destination-sdk/destination-configuration.md

 ![Aggregation policy in the configuration template](./assets/aggregation-configuration.png)

-This section allows you to set the aggregation policies that Experience Platform will use when exporting data to your destination.
+This section allows you to set the aggregation policies that Experience Platform should use when exporting data to your destination.

-An aggregation policy determines how the exported profiles are combined together in the data exports.
+An aggregation policy determines how the exported profiles are combined in the data exports.
 Available options are:
 * Best effort aggregation
 * Configurable aggregation (shown in the configuration above)